isomerpages/govtech-im8/_control-catalog/Logging and Monitoring.md

 ### Risk Statement

 Failing to measure and improve the software delivery performance can lead to inefficient development processes, reduced software quality and longer recovery times.

+<a id="lm-18"></a>
+## LM-18: Whole of Government Application Analytics (WOGAA)

+### Control Statement

+Implement Whole of Government Application Analytics (WOGAA) in public facing digital services.

+### Control Recommendations

+Register at the WOGAA portal at https://wogaa.sg/ and follow the implementation documentation at https://docs.wogaa.sg/.

+### Risk Statement

+Lack of performance tracking can lead to gaps in service delivery.

+<a id="lm-19"></a>
+## LM-19: Log Sanitisation

+### Control Statement

+Sanitise logs to protect classified and sensitive data before it is recorded in any logging system or shared to any third party.

+### Control Recommendations

+Identify types of classified and sensitive data that may appear in logs.
+When logging, consider using sanitisation techniques like masking or tokenisation.
+This ensures that sensitive information — such as PII, credentials, API keys, and payment details — are not stored in plaintext during log collection.

+### Risk Statement

+Failing to sanitise logs increases the risk of unauthorised exposure or misuse of sensitive information and other confidential data.
+This exposure could lead to privacy breaches, financial losses, compliance violations and damage to national reputation.